hashicorp/vault/website/source/docs/enterprise/identity/index.html.md

 Entities in Vault **do not** automatically pull identity information from anywhere.
 It needs to be explicitly managed by operators.
-This way, it is flexible in terms of administratively controlling the number of entities to be pulled-in and pulled-out of Vault.
+This way, it is flexible in terms of administratively controlling the number of entities to be synced against Vault.
 In some sense, Vault will serve as a _cache_ of identities and not as a _source_ of identities.

 ### Entity Policies